qu1j0t3/TinyWireM_nonArduino/README.md

 Minor changes for consistency with the Arduino 1.0 Wire library (e.g. uses write() instead of send()).
 Buffer size slightly increased for Adafruit_LEDBackpack use.

 On the Trinket boards, pin #0 is SDA (I2C data), pin #2 is SCK (I2C clock).

+## This fork

+The purpose of this fork of `adafruit/TinyWireM` is to:

+* remove the Arduino.h dependency
+* make it easier to use the library as a PlatformIO dependency